 Where to stay in Door County

-This tourist playground has a dizzying array of resorts, cottages, motels and inns — everything but chains.
+This tourist playground has a dizzying array of resorts, cottages, motels and inns — everything but chains.everything but chains.

 If you think it's expensive to stay in Wisconsin's Door County, you haven't looked very hard.

-In early June, rates can be almost ludicrously low, cheaper than a Super 8.
-And even on weekends in July and August, it's not hard to find a decent place for $100 or less if you book in advance.
+In early June, rates can be low, cheaper than a Super 8.
+And even on weekends in July and August, you can find something not too expensive if you book in advance.

 The Door Peninsula's breezy beaches are the place to be when the rest of the region is sweltering.
-During one early June heat wave, temperatures there were 20 to 40 degrees lower, and lodging rates were low, too --- I got three nights for the price of two.
+During one early June heat wave, temperatures there were 20 to 40 degrees lower, and lodging rates were low, too — I got three motel nights for the price of two.

 Many would-be visitors to Door County are overwhelmed by the choices, and no wonder.
 There are no Marriotts, but dozens of family-run motels.
 There are dozens more condo complexes and B&Bs, but only a few traditional lake resorts.